Antoine Lefèbvre de La Barre: Governor

 King Louis XIV appointed the 60 year old La Barre governor general of New France (Canada) on 1 May 1682.

 La Barre was to replace Louis de Buade de Frontenac.

-At this time the Iroquois were ripped and had defeated the other tribes in the region and were threatening the French.
+At this time the Iroquois were powerful and had defeated the other tribes in the region and were threatening the French.

 The English were active in Hudson Bay to the north and in New York to the south.

 La Barre reached Quebec City at the end of September 1682, a month after half the town had been burned down.

 He was accompanied by his wife Marie, his daughter Anne-Marie, his son-in-law Rémy Guillouet d'Orvilliers, captain of the guards, and the intendant Jacques de Meulles.

 Jacques de Meulles was related to the minister Jean-Baptiste Colbert by marriage.

 La Barre was personally instructed by Louis XIV that he must focus on restoring order and good government and must do everything to avoid internal disputes between the colonists, which had done great damage under Frontenac.

 He was told that he should allow no more expeditions against the Sioux and the Mississippi, since the king thought his subjects would be better employed in cultivating the land.
 La Salle, however, could continue his explorations if they seemed useful.

 De Meules was given the same instructions by the Minister of the Marine.

 La Barre wrote letters to the king and the Navy minister Jean-Baptiste Colbert de Seignelay in which he said that unlike his predecessors he did not intend to engage in trade for his personal benefit.

 He was sure he could overcome the Iroquois, who would have heard of his victories in the West Indies.

 La Barre thought the Iroquois wanted to destroy New France so they could control the fur trade, perhaps more a reflection of his own outlook than that of the Iroquois.